Sam & Max: The Devil's Playhouse: Synopsis

-Just before the last reel is played, Sam goes to the bathroom and returns to find that somebody has stolen Max's brain and the Devil's Toybox.
-After interrogating several suspects, Sam tracks the brain thief to the Museum of Mostly Natural History, where he temporarily reanimates Max's body by putting the brain of the Pharaoh Sammun-Mak into Max's head.
-Together, they discover that Skun-ka'pe has escaped the Penal Zone and is fighting the still-living Mr. Papierwaite for possession of the Toybox and Max's brain.
-Seeing Sam, they form a temporary alliance and plan to use Max's brain to recollect the Toys of Power and energize the Toybox.
-Investigating the museum, Sam witnesses an exchange between Papierwaite, now the museum curator, and a seemingly invisible being called Dr. Norrington.
-He also meets the museum security guard, a giant cockroach named Sal.
-Though Sam is able to break up Skun-ka'pe and Papierwaite's alliance, Sammun-Mak in Max's body activates the Toybox and creates an alternate reality where Sammun-Mak rules over all.
-Max, who is still a brain inside a jar, Dr. Norrington and the Mole Cultists are the only ones to remember the previous reality.
-Together, they convince Sam that he must get close to Sammun-Mak and remove his brain from Max's body.
-After evading both Papierwaite and Skun-ka'pe, Sam removes the mad pharaoh's brain and reality is restored.
-Sam returns Max's brain to his body, but they find themselves surrounded by an army of Sam clones, who recover the Toybox and begin a search for the remaining toys.
+Just before the last reel, Sam goes to the bathroom and returns to find someone has stolen Max's brain and the Devil's Toybox.
+Sam tracks the thief to the Museum of Mostly Natural History, where he temporarily reanimates Max's body by putting Sammun-Mak's brain into Max's head.
+Together, they discover Skun-ka'pe has escaped the Penal Zone and is fighting the curator, the still-living Mr. Papierwaite, for possession of the Toybox and Max's brain.
+Sammun-Mak uses Max's body to activate the Toybox, creating an alternate reality where he rules over all, with Max's disembodied brain among the only ones to remember the previous reality.
+With help from the mole cultists and the mysterious Dr. Norrington, Max guides Sam into removing Sammun-Mak's brain, and reality is restored.
+Sam returns Max's brain to his body, but they find themselves surrounded by an army of Sam clones, who recover the Toybox.